-As described in the statement of directors' responsibilities the Company's directors are responsible for the preparation of financial statements in accordance with applicable United Kingdom law and accounting standards.
-Our responsibility is to audit the financial statements in accordance with relevant United Kingdom legal and regulatory requirements and auditing standards.
+The directors' responsibilities for preparing the Annual Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) are set out in the Statement of Directors' Responsibilities.

+Our responsibility is to audit the financial statements in accordance with relevant legal and regulatory requirements and International Standards on Auditing (UK and Ireland).

 We report to you our opinion as to whether the financial statements give a true and fair view and are properly prepared in accordance with the Companies Act 1985.
+We also report to you whether in our opinion the information given in the Directors' Report is consistent with the financial statements.

-We also report to you if, in our opinion, the directors' report is not consistent with the financial statements, if the Company has not kept proper accounting records, if we have not received all the information and explanations we require for our audit, or if information specified by law regarding directors' remuneration and transactions with the Company and other members of the Group is not disclosed.
+In addition we report to you if, in our opinion, the company has not kept proper accounting records, if we have not received all the information and explanations we require for our audit, or if information specified by law regarding directors' remuneration and other transactions is not disclosed.

-We read the directors' report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
+We read the other information contained in the Annual Report, and consider whether it is consistent with the audited financial statements.
+This other information comprises only the Directors' Report.
+We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
+Our responsibilities do not extend to any further information outside the Annual Report.